jrc03c/transcribe_with_speaker_names/readme.md

 # Intro

-This is just an adaptation of [a Google Colab notebook](https://colab.research.google.com/drive/1V-Bt5Hm2kjaDb4P1RyMSswsDKyrzc2-3?usp=sharing) originally by [Dwarkesh Patel (@dwarkesh_sp)](https://twitter.com/dwarkesh_sp/status/1579672641887408129?s=46&t=8yLFQ2vByL6vA61wFVJCvA).
+This library is just an adaptation of [a Google Colab notebook](https://colab.research.google.com/drive/1V-Bt5Hm2kjaDb4P1RyMSswsDKyrzc2-3?usp=sharing) originally by [Dwarkesh Patel (@dwarkesh_sp)](https://twitter.com/dwarkesh_sp/status/1579672641887408129?s=46&t=8yLFQ2vByL6vA61wFVJCvA).
 All I did was clean it up a little to make it more robust, package it up, and make it callable as a function!
 All credit goes to Dwarkesh, though!

 Here were Dwarkesh's comments in his Google Colab notebook: